Bow Logo TM 250

 Now you’re ready to scan.

-Hold the Nix so the small circle (aperture) is flat against the surface you want to measure.
+• Hold the Nix so the small circle (aperture) is flat against the surface.

-You don’t need to press hard.
-On smooth surfaces, just gently rest it.
-On textured materials, light pressure is okay — but no squishing.
+• You don’t need to press hard.
+Smooth surfaces: just rest it.
+Textured surfaces: light pressure is okay — but no squishing.

 💾 Step 5: Save and Name Your Scan